With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services is a residential treatment center in Kayenta, Arizona that is situated in the 86033 zip code.
-Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services offers residential treatment for substance abuse and inpatient treatment for co-occurring mental health and substance use disorders.
-It offers 12-step rehab, relapse prevention treatment and motivational interviewing.
+Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services is a residential rehab center in Kayenta, AZ that is situated in the 86033 zip code.
+Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance abuse treatment.
+It provides substance use counseling approach, relapse prevention and anger management.

 Address: Highway 160 Mile Post 394.3, Kayenta IHS Facility, Kayenta, AZ 86033 in Navajo County